What is Apache Flink? — Architecture #

 Deploy Applications Anywhere #

 Apache Flink is a distributed system and requires compute resources in order to execute applications.
-Flink integrates with all common cluster resource managers such as Hadoop YARN, Apache Mesos, and Kubernetes but can also be setup to run as a stand-alone cluster.
+Flink integrates with all common cluster resource managers such as Hadoop YARN and Kubernetes but can also be setup to run as a stand-alone cluster.

 Flink is designed to work well each of the previously listed resource managers.
 This is achieved by resource-manager-specific deployment modes that allow Flink to interact with each resource manager in its idiomatic way.